KBroVet®-CA1 is a safe,

 Determination of Success

-The following variables were used to compare the 30-day period before initial treatment with KBr and the 30-day period of steady state KBr dosing.
-These criteria were necessary to classify an individual case as a success:
+- Effectiveness was evaluated by comparing the 30-day period before initial treatment with KBr and the 30-day period of steady state KBr dosing using these criteria:

 - Seizure counts – decrease of ≥50%